SageWare/JavaScript/README.md

 [View Code](https://github.com/SageWare/JavaScript/blob/master/piano_freq/piano_freq.js)

 ### xyther
-* A theramin that utilizes the Web Audio API.
+* A theremin that utilizes the Web Audio API.
 Starts two oscillators on mouse click, changes frequency based on XY coordinates.
 Meant to be imbedded in a HTML iframe with graphics.
 [View Code](https://github.com/SageWare/JavaScript/blob/master/xyther/xyther.js)

 ## To Do: